kansasCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Upon executing search warrants, Kansas law (K.S.A.
 22-2506) mandates police officers to leave a copy of the warrant with anyone whose items or property were seized during the search.
 If nobody is present during the search, they must leave the copy at the search location.

-Further, one can find search warrants through court clerks if they are the subject of the warrant or as long as it is a public record.
-They can use terminals in courthouses, call court clerk offices to check records, or access online case search resources.
+Further, one may find search warrants through court clerks if they are the subject of the warrant or as long as it is a public record.
+They may use terminals in courthouses, call court clerk offices to check records, or access online case search resources.

 Tax Warrants